coffee19850519/coffee19850519.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. candidate in the Department of Electrical Engineering and Computer Science, University of Missouri-Columbia, December 2025 (*expected*)
+* Ph.D. candidate in the Department of Electrical Engineering and Computer Science, College of Engineering, University of Missouri-Columbia, USA, December 2025 (*expected*)
-* Ph.D. in the Department of Bioinformatics, Jilin University, June 2015
+* Ph.D. in the Department of Bioinformatics, College of Computer Science and Technology, Jilin University, China, June 2015
-* M.S. in the Department of Bioinformatics, Jilin University, June 2010
+* M.S. in the Department of Bioinformatics, College of Computer Science and Technology, Jilin University, China, June 2010
-* B.S. in the College of Computer Science and Technology, June 2007
+* B.S. in the College of Computer Science and Technology, Jilin University, China, June 2007

 Work experience
 ======